ibm-cloud-docs/vpc/vpc-user-permissions.md

 Resource access can be assigned to groups of users.
 Groups of users with the same access permissions are called _access groups_.
 In this scenario, the account administrator creates an access group to represent each grouping of team members who require a specific type of VPC access, a total of four unique access groups.

-Create four access groups with the following names:
+Create four access groups with the following names, and assign the appropriate users to each access group:
 * `test_team_manage_vpcs`
 * `test_team_view_vpcs`
 * `production_team_manage_vpcs`
 * `production_team_view_vpcs`

-For more information about how to create access groups, see [Create access groups](/docs/iam?topic=iam-groups#create_ag).
+For more information about how to create access groups and assign users to the access groups, see [Create access groups](/docs/iam?topic=iam-groups#create_ag).

 ### Step 3: Add IAM policies to the access groups
 {: #step-3-add-iam-policies-to-the-access-groups}